Reese Cup Cookies are so delicious with that tasty combo of chocolate and peanut butter. These sweet, bite-sized treats are so easy to make!

 - Preheat Oven to 350

-- Combine butter, sugars, peanut butter, egg and vanilla and beat until fluffy.
+- Then add egg and vanilla and beat until combined

-- Form into 1 inch balls and drop into cups on small muffin pan.
+- Form into 1 inch balls and drop into cups of a mini muffin pan.

 - Bake 12 minutes or until puffy and lightly brown.

-- Press unwrapped Reese in center or each cookie and allow to cool completely in muffin pan.
+- Press unwrapped Reese cup into the center or each cookie and allow to cool completely in the muffin pan.